Smithsonian Losing $1 Million A Week

 The Smithsonian Institution is made up of 19 museums in total and is the world’s largest public educational complex of its kind.
 Typically the museums and the National Zoo welcome about 45,000 visitors a day.

-Early in the shutdown the museums, as well as the zoo, were able to remain open despite the cutoff of federal funds by using money carried over from the previous year.
-This allowed the various entities to remain in operation for eleven days, which would have outlasted all but the few longest of the previous 20 shutdowns in United States history.
-Regardless, they fall far short in face of the record-breaking 33 days and counting currently dragging on.
+Early in the shutdown, the museums, as well as the zoo, were able to remain open despite the cutoff of federal funds by using money carried over from the previous year.
+This allowed the various entities to remain in operation for 11 days, which would have outlasted all but the few longest of the previous 20 shutdowns in United States history.
+Regardless, they fall far short in the face of the record-breaking 33 days and counting currently dragging on.

 As the museums close their doors, so too do they temporarily stop the day-to-day research and work of the facilities.